Vote Safe and a Little More in 2024

 1. make notes and observe election procedures [EC § 2300]

-2. view election-related activities at the central counting site on Election Day
+2. view election-related activities at the central counting site on Election Day [EC § 15204]

-3. view the canvass [processing and counting] of the vote activities following the
+3. view the canvass [processing and counting] of the vote activities following the election [EC §§ 335.5, 353.5, 15109, 15201, 15204, 15272]

 4. observe vote by mail and provisional ballot processing [EC §§ 15104, 15350]

-5. ask questions of election officials - as long as you do not interfere with the conduct of any part of the voting process - and receive answers or be redirected to the appropriate official for answers [EC § 2300(a) (9)(A)(B),(10)]
+5. ask questions of elections officials - as long as you do not interfere with the conduct of any part of the voting process - and receive answers or be redirected to the appropriate official for answers [EC § 2300(a) (9)(A)(B),(10)]

 6. ask questions of supervisors at the central counting site as long as you do not interfere with the conduct of the election procedures [EC § 15104]